morfeojs/morfeo/packages/core/README.md

 ### responsive

-What if you need to apply a style only to specific resolutions? morfeo enable you to do this in a pretty simple way.
+What if you need to apply a style only to specific resolutions? morfeo enables you to do this in a pretty simple way.

 ```typescript
 parsers.resolve({